Complaints about infant class size appeals

 So will it be an infant class size appeal if the school admits under 30 children each year?

 - It might, because some schools organise their teaching in mixed-year classes, and it is not for the panel to direct how the school organises its classes.
 Where a school admits 20 children each year, but teaches reception, year 1 and year 2 in two classes of 30, an appeal for a place would be an infant class size appeal.
 The numbers can sometimes seem quite complicated but we would expect this to be explained to you at the appeal, and properly considered by the panel.
+If the classes do have less than 30 children in them, the appeal should be an ordinary appeal.
+Please see our fact sheet E2 on Complaints about school admissions.

 Can an appeal panel ever uphold an infant class size appeal?